mehnazsheikh16/Credit-Card-Fraud-Detection/README.md

 # Real-Time Credit Card Fraud Detection System

-A production-ready, real-time fraud detection system using machine learning, Flask API, and cloud deployment capabilities.
+A real-time fraud detection system using machine learning, Flask API, and cloud deployment capabilities.
 This project demonstrates end-to-end ML engineering skills with a focus on scalable, cloud-native architecture.

 ## 🚀 Features